Query Results for Hawaiʻi Youth Risk Behavior Survey (YRBS) Data - Alcohol - binge drinking (HS), High Schools, State-level

 This is one data source available in the Hawaiʻi Health Data Warehouse.
 Click the button below to go to the page with all the data sources.

 Choose a different topic

 This is one topic the Hawaiʻi Health Data Warehouse has available for you.
 Click the button below to go to the page with all the health topics.

-Question Wording:Students who currently were binge drinking (had four or more drinks of alcohol in a row for female students or five or more drinks of alcohol in a row for male students, within a couple of hours) on at least 1 day during the 30 days before the survey
+Question Wording:Students who had four or more drinks of alcohol in a row for female students or five or more drinks of alcohol in a row for male students (within a couple of hours) on at least 1 day during the past 30 days

 Suppression of EstimatesAccording to CDC guidelines, a minimum of 100 students must answer a question in order for it to be reported.
 Where the number of students is below 100, not reportable, will appear in the table

 Weighted Survey DataThe percentages reported above have been produced by weighting the sample so that the results better represent the population of Hawaiʻi.

 Data Sources'''Citation''': Hawaii State Departments of Education and Health, Hawaii Health Data Warehouse, Hawaii School Health Survey: Youth Risk Behavior Survey.
 [Chart Title, appropriate years(s)].
 Published [update date].
 Accessed [query date].
 [URL]

 Asymmetric Confidence IntervalsThe confidence bounds are asymmetric.
 They do not extend evenly above and below the percentage, especially as the percentage gets close to 0% or 100%.